 Upsource lists recent changes in your repository.
 The commit message, author, timestamp and commit ID are instantly visible for each commit, as are quick links to a diff view and a link that lets you explore your project state as of a particular revision.
 The list of commits is accompanied by a commit graph that helps visualize the history of commits, branches and merges in your repository.

 Upsource helps developers stay in context of the changes relevant to them.
-You can filter repository activity by commit message, branch, author, commit message, commit ID, Git or Mercurial tag, path, discussion label, time range, etc. It is also possible to find particular methods or classes, and take advantage of CamelHumps while searching.
+You can filter repository activity by commit message, branch, author, commit message, commit ID, Git or Mercurial tag, path, discussion label, time range, etc. It is also possible to find particular files, and take advantage of CamelHumps while searching.

 History of files